How do I get started?

 How much does therapy cost?

 Fortunately, many insurances cover all or part of therapy expenses.
 Many patients are able to get the care they need with little out-of-pocket expense.
 If you don’t have insurance to cover therapy, we can also accept cash, check, or credit card payments.
 Our rates vary depending on appointment type and adjustments or payment plans are available for those with limited finances.
 Please contact our Billing department to discuss your payment options.
+Under the No Surpise Rule, patients who do not have insurance , want a service that their insurance does not cover, or who are choosing to not use their insurance may recieve an estimate of the bill for medical items and services.
 No one should be left suffering and without help just because of finances.

 Do you accept my insurance?